 A preliminary seismic risk evaluation is conducted for the project area.
-The sequestration area is within Union County, which lies approximately 15 miles to the northeast of two grabens associated with the South Arkansas Fault Zone (Figure 2-38).
+The sequestration area is within Union County, which lies northeast of two grabens, the Nick Springs and Hibanks; approximately 5 miles and 10 miles away respectively (Figure 2-38 and 2-21c).
 Overall seismic risk is rated moderate based on:

-- Site location falls on the 8-contour line of the USGS Seismic Risk Map; - Frequency of natural earthquake events near the sequestration area; - Low to moderate intensity of natural earthquakes felt in the sequestration area, with maximum ground motion on the surface being less than or equal to a Modified Mercalli Intensity (MMI) range of V; - Low population density in the area limiting exposures and impacts; - Historical economic production of oil and gas in the area; and

-- No known faults within the focus of the Area of Review (AoR).
+- Site location falls on approximately the 8-contour line of the USGS Seismic Risk Map (Figure 2-39); - Frequency of natural earthquake events near the sequestration area; - Low to moderate intensity of natural earthquakes felt in the sequestration area, with maximum ground motion on the surface being less than or equal to a Modified Mercalli Intensity (MMI) range of V; - Low population density in the area limiting exposures and impacts; - Historical economic production of oil and gas in the area; and - No known faults within the focus of the Area of Review (AoR).